waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Alternative Hypothesis:** The Pharmacist may require me to complete another task first, such as defeating the Cianwood Gym Leader.

 ### Cianwood Gym Puzzle (SOLVED)
-*   **Solution:** The puzzle is a multi-step process that requires resetting the gym's state.
+*   **Final Solution (from navigator_advisor):** The puzzle is a multi-step process.
-    1. Enter the gym and walk to the northernmost tile of the eastern path at (8, 6).
-This causes the boulders blocking the central path to disappear and a new Black Belt to appear at (5, 5), creating what appears to be an impassable state.
+    1. First, enter the gym and walk to the tile at (8, 6) on the eastern path.
+This triggers a state change, removing the boulders but adding a new trainer.
-    2. Exit the gym and re-enter.
-This resets the player's position to the entrance but keeps the boulders gone, clearing the path directly to the Gym Leader.
+    2. Second, exit the gym and re-enter.
+This resets the gym, keeping the boulders gone.
-*   **Trap & Refined Understanding:** After re-entering the gym, *any* significant movement along the side paths (such as battling trainers) will cause the boulders to reappear, blocking the central path again.
-The correct procedure after the reset is to walk directly to the Gym Leader without any detours.
+    3.  **Final Approach:** After the reset, the central path and battling any trainers are traps that will make the boulders reappear.
+The only safe way to the leader is to use one of the side paths and carefully navigate *around* the trainers to avoid initiating combat.
 ### Cianwood City NPCs
 *   **Pokefan F (11, 46):** Will give a gift (likely HM02 FLY) after defeating the Cianwood Gym Leader.